 Marketing Tip: Use Your Website Effectively

 Your business is far more than your product, so your website needs to be more than a catalog of your products.
-It has to be personal and have personality.
+It has to be personal and have a personality.

 WEBSITE FOCUS 1 – PEOPLE

-In many cases, the “people part” is a pretty short list.
+In many cases, the “people part” is a pretty shortlist.

-It’s either you or it’s you and members of your family.
+It’s either you, or it’s you and members of your family.
 In any case, know that customers want to know about the person that creates the product.

-You need to have a dedicated page on your website that is focused solely to you.
+You need to have a dedicated page on your website that is focused solely on you.
 Customers want to connect to a good story.
 You can do that by being true to who you are.

 On your page, share why you do what you do.
 Share who inspired you to get started.
 When did you start?
 Be sure to include what inspires you, motivates you, and drives you to produce what you do.

-The more real, sincere and authentic you make this page, the more customers can learn about the person they are buying from.
+The more real, sincere, and authentic you make this page, the more customers can learn about the person they are buying from.
 As you learned by selling in person, that connection is a key to making sales.

 WEBSITE FOCUS 2 – PROCESS